 If you own the income or account jointly with one or more other persons, the income or account will be treated by the withholding agent as owned by a foreign person if Forms W-8ECI are provided by all of the owners.
 If the withholding agent receives a Form W-9, Request for Taxpayer Identification Number and Certification, from any of the joint owners, the payment must be treated as made to a U.S. person.

-Line 6.
-You must provide a U.S. taxpayer identification number (TIN) for this form to be valid.
+Line 7.
+Enter your U.S. taxpayer identification number (TIN).
 A U.S.TIN is a social security number (SSN), employer identification number (EIN), or IRS individual taxpayer identification number (ITIN).
 Check the appropriate box for the type of U.S. TIN you are providing.
+You are required to provide a TIN for this form to be valid.
 If you are an individual, you are generally required to enter your SSN.
-To apply for an SSN, get Form SS-5 from a Social Security Administration (SSA) office.
+To apply for an SSN, get Form SS-5 from a Social Security Administration (SSA) office or online at http://www.socialsecurity.gov/ssnumber/ss5.htm.
+If in the United States, you can call the SSA at 1-800-772-1213.
 Fill in Form SS-5 and return it to the SSA.
 If you do not have an SSN and are not eligible to get one, you must get an ITIN.
 To apply for an ITIN, file Form W-7 with the IRS.
 It usually takes 4-6 weeks to get an ITIN.
-If you are not an individual (for example, a foreign estate or trust), or you are an individual who is an employer or who is engaged in a U.S. trade or business as a sole proprietor, use Form SS-4, Application for Employer Identification Number, to obtain an EIN.
+If you are not an individual (for example, if you are a foreign estate or trust), or you are an individual who is an employer or who is engaged in a U.S. trade or business as a sole proprietor, use Form SS-4, Application for Employer Identification Number, to obtain an EIN.
 If you are a disregarded entity, enter the U.S. TIN of your foreign single owner.

 |More Online Instructions|